 Sub-Adviser.
-Delaware Investments Fund Advisers, a series of Macquarie Investment Management Business Trust, a Delaware statutory trust, serves as the Fund's investment sub-adviser pursuant to an investment sub-advisory agreement by and among the Sub-Adviser, the Trust, on behalf of the Fund, and BIM.
+Income Research + Management serves as the Fund's investment sub-adviser pursuant to an investment sub-advisory agreement by and among the Sub-Adviser, the Trust, on behalf of the Fund, and BIM.
 BIM compensates the Sub-Adviser from the management fee BIM receives.
 BIM may from time to time voluntarily waive and/or reimburse fees or expenses in order to limit total annual fund operating expenses (excluding acquired fund fees and expenses, if any).
 Any such voluntary waiver or reimbursement may be eliminated by BIM at any time.